 3. Stay Consistent

 Your following on Instagram (or any social platform) will not grow if you don’t post often.
 The more content you share, the more opportunities you’ll have to engage with your audience.
-Develop a posting schedule that will encourage your team to post regularly, and stick to it.
+Develop a content calendar that will encourage your team to post regularly, and stick to it.
+This can include daily or weekly themes, special events, and any promotions or campaigns you have planned.
+Use tools such as Hubspot, Hootsuite, or Instagram Creator Studio to have scheduled posts.
 Many marketers say that four to six posts per week is a sweet spot.
 However, it’s important to be strategic and not post fluff just to post something.
+Consistency is not just about posting regularly; it’s also about delivering content that aligns with your brand and resonates with your audience.
 Don’t oversaturate your feed and annoy your followers with irrelevant content.

 4. Measure Engagement